isabella232/media-analytics.en-1/help/nielsen-partnership/dcr-impl/dcr-ios-impl-1.x.md

    }
    ```

-   For more information, see [](../../nielsen-partnership/dcr-vars-metadata.md).
+   For more information, see [Variables and metadata](../../nielsen-partnership/dcr-vars-metadata.md).

 1. Retrieve the Nielsen ID3 tags and pass them to the `VideoPlayerPlugin` (VHL) instance by using the `trackTimedMetadata` API.